When to visit the vet?

 Prognosis and follow-up care

-The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. for dogs with cleft lip and palate depends on the severity of the malformation and the success of surgical treatment.
+The prognosis for dogs with cleft lip and palate depends on the severity of the malformation and the success of the surgical treatment.
 With successful surgery, many dogs can lead a normal life, although they may remain susceptible to respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. infections or other complications.

 Early detection and early intervention are crucial for a better prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop..
 Without treatment, the cleft formation can lead to serious health problems, including chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. infections, Malnutrition, and, in the worst case, Death.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. infections, Malnutrition, and in the worst case, Death.

 Prevention

-PreventionPrevention includes measures taken to prevent diseases or injuries.
+The preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of cleft lip and palate in dogs is complex and requires a combination of genetic selectionSelection refers to the process of natural or artificial selection of specific individuals for reproduction, based on desired genetic traits.
 In breeding, this is applied to promote specific characteristics in dogs and cats. and optimal care during pregnancy.
 Breeders should be aware that breeding dogs with a known predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. to this malformation should be avoided to minimize the risk to future litters.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. for this malformation should be avoided to minimize the risk for future litters.

 Regular veterinary check-ups during pregnancy can help identify potential risks early and take appropriate measures to ensure the health of the mother and puppies.